 Instructions

-- Preheat the oven to 350F.
-Lightly spray a 10-inch springform pan with cooking spray.
+- Preheat the oven to 350°F. Spray a 10-inch springform pan with cooking spray.

-- Press the cheesecake crust into the bottom of the springform pan.
-Bake for 12 minutes.
-Reduce the oven temperature to 300F.
+- Press the walnut mixture into the bottom of the springform pan.
+Bake for 12 minutes, then remove from the oven and let cool while you prepare the filling.
+Reduce the oven temperature to 300°F.

-- Add the cream cheese and sugar to a mixing bowl.
+- For the cheesecake filling: Add the cream cheese and sugar to a stand or hand mixer.
 Mix on medium-high speed until totally smooth and combined.

-- With the mixer running on medium, add the eggs one at a time.
+- With the mixer running on medium speed, add the eggs one at a time.
 Scrape the sides and bottom of the bowl and mix briefly again.

-- Pour the filling over the crust.
-Bake for 65-70 minutes until set, but the center jiggles just slightly in the middle.
+- Pour the filling into the crust.
+Bake for 65-70 minutes until set, but the center jiggles just slightly.

-- Pour the sour cream mixture over top the cheesecake and spread to combine.
+- Pour the sour cream topping over the cheesecake and spread into an even layer.
 Bake for another 5 minutes.

 - Remove the cheesecake from the oven and let cool for 10 minutes.
 After 10 minutes cut along the sides of the pan so the edges can release as it cools.

-- Let the cheesecake cool completely at room temperature for about 2 hours.
-Then transfer to the refrigerator and let chill for at least 4 hours and preferably overnight.
-Serve chilled with your favorite toppings.
-Enjoy!
+- Let the cheesecake cool completely to room temperature, about 2 hours.
+Then wrap tightly with plastic wrap and transfer to the refrigerator.
+Chill for at least 4 hours and preferably overnight before serving.
+Slice and serve with your favorite toppings.

 - Be sure all the ingredients are at room temperature before mixing the cheesecake together.